Purestreams/COMP2113_Group100_Maze_Runner/README.md

 **Name**

 This game is called *Maze Runner*.
-You are a knight who is trapped in a maze .
+You are a knight who is trapped in a maze.
 You need to find the exit to escape from the maze.
 But first, you need to find the key in the maze.
 The maze is represented by a 2D array.
 However, the key and the exit will change positions randomly after some period.
 Find the key and escape from the maze.
 Have fun!